Janashruthi19/Jadera/README.md

 # Jadera Jewelry Shop Website
-Project Title: Jetera Jewellery Shop Website and Chatbot
+Project Title: Jadera Jewellery Shop Website and Chatbot

 Project Description:
 This is a group project aimed at creating a comprehensive online platform for Jadera Jewellery Shop.
 The project involves two main components: